rfieve/binary-search-tree/README.md

 ### `addElement` & `makeAddElement`

-`addElement` adds a given node to the given binary tree with the given compare function and returns a new tree, without modifing the original tree in place.
+`addElement` adds a given node to the given binary search tree with the given compare function and returns a new tree, without modifing the original tree in place.

 ⚠️ Caveats: using another compare function than the one used to create the tree with `toBinaryTree` will of course f\*\*k up the tree.